gvwilson/sensibleadventures/gleam/gleam.md

 "Here," she said, feeling along the string to find Gleam's hand.
 "You take this, in case you need it to find your way home."

-"Th-thank you, Granna," Gleam said.
+"Th-thank you, Grandma," Gleam said.
 She patted his shoulder, then hobbled away, clucking her tongue and muttering under her breath.
 The path-string twitched in Gleam's hand, fainter and fainter, before finally falling still.